Five Sisters window

 The window was restored between 1923 and 1925 and rededicated to all the women of the British Empire who were killed in the line of duty during World War I. It is the only memorial in the UK dedicated to these women.

 Name and story

 It is not known where the name Five Sisters originates.
 It first appeared in print in Francis Drake's 1736 Eboracum; or the History and Antiquities of the City of York.
-It is possible that it a corruption of Five Cistercians.
+It is possible that it is a corruption of Five Cistercians.
 There is also a legend of five women working the design into a tapestry.
 An article in a 1950 newspaper begins the story with "Centuries ago there lived at a house called Calais Wold, not far from Bishop Wilton, in the Pocklington area, five sisters, each of whom made a tapestry."